Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 |484 | [[Authorization] is the process of verifying a user credentials.](#authorization-is-the-process-of-verifying-a-user-credentials)|
 |485 | [You plan to migrate several servers from an on-premises network to Azure.
 You need to identify the primary benefit of using a public cloud service for the servers.
 What should you identify?](#you-plan-to-migrate-several-servers-from-an-on-premises-network-to-azure-you-need-to-identify-the-primary-benefit-of-using-a-public-cloud-service-for-the-servers-what-should-you-identify)|

-### If you plan to web application in the Azure platform as a service solution of Azure Web Apps, then the platform will have the ability to scale automatically?
+### If you plan to host a web application in the Azure platform as a service solution of Azure Web Apps, then the platform will have the ability to scale automatically?

 - [x] Yes.
 - [ ] No.